 Recognizing these friendship truths does not mean kids will avoid social discomfort, hurt feelings, or regret.
 Friendships will change.
 Conflict will happen.
 Kids will feel alone at times.

 But, these truths help kids learn to be gentle with themselves and others.
-They encourage kids to ditch the stories and stay open to learning and growing.
+They encourage kids to set aside the stories and remain open to learning and growing.

-Through listening and encouragement, parents play an essential role in helping kids process their emotions, feel heard, loved, and accepted as they navigate inevitable struggles along the way.
+Through listening and encouragement, parents play a crucial role in helping children process their emotions and feel heard, loved, and accepted as they navigate the inevitable struggles that come their way.
 If your child continues to experience isolation and loneliness, be sure to seek support from a school counselor or other professional.

 After an enduring pandemic, heading back to school will be filled with change for all of us.
 It’s a unique opportunity to start fresh, let go of stories, and stay grounded in our shared humanity.
 But most of all, it’s time to enjoy some much-needed time with friends.